kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 1. For every domain computed above run the following points:

    1. Identify the list of all potential victims in that domain:
-      - all running pod groups with (preemption) priority lower then preemptor priority; note that some pods from that pod group may be running outside of currently considered domain D - they need to contribute to scoring, but they won't contribute to feasibility of domain D.
+      - all running pod groups with (preemption) priority lower than preemptor priority; note that some pods from that pod group may be running outside of currently considered domain D - they need to contribute to scoring, but they won't contribute to feasibility of domain D.
-      - all individual pods with priority lower then preemptor priority
+      - all individual pods with priority lower than preemptor priority

    1. If removing all potential victims would not make the preemptor schedulable, the preemptor is unschedulable with preemption in currently considered domain D.